Kaouther Mohamed Belkebir

 Kaouther Mohamed Belkebir (born 5 August 2003) is an Algerian fencer.
-She is ranked 22nd internationally, and represented her country at the 2020 Olympics.
+She is ranked 310th internationally, and represented her country at the 2020 Olympics.

 Career

 She was a bronze medalist at the 2019 African Fencing Championships in Bamako.

 In April 2021, she won the African Olympic Qualification Tournament in Cairo, thus qualifying for the Tokyo Olympic Games.

 2020 Tokyo Summer Olympics

-Belkebir represented Algeria at the 2020 Tokyo Summer Olympics, competing against China's Yang Hengyu at the Women's Sabre Individual event.
+Belkebir represented Algeria at the 2020 Tokyo Summer Olympics, losing 15–1 to China's Yang Hengyu at the Women's Sabre Individual event.
 She ranked 35th.